 Some of the essential collections are in private hands and are now unavailable to the public.
 Suzana Jovanović, the widow of Lazar Stojanović, is the owner of his collection, with no financial support from any additional source.
 Zenit Đozić has plans to establish a cultural centre to commemorate the phenomenon of New Primitivism, but the financing is still uncertain.
 Anti-authoritarian activists, like Borka Pavićević and Dragomir Olujić (Open University collection), have valuable materials but no institutional capacity to archive and store them, which are held in their private flats or houses.
-Other collections are in the private hands of researchers (CADDY bulletin collection, Mysticism in Macedonia, Srđan Hofman
+Other collections are in private hands of researchers (CADDY bulletin collection, Srđan Hofman electronic music collection).

-119 Prpa Branka, interview by Jacqueline Nießer for COURAGE-project, June 24, 2017.
+119 Prpa Branka, interview by Jacqueline Nießer for COURAGE-project, October 24, 2017.